fawick/notebark/README.md

 # notebark
-Android app for with sending speech-to-text-results as email
+Android app for sending speech-to-text-results as email